orf/xcat_app/readme.md

 On Docker for mac you can use `host.docker.internal`.
 On Linux it is more convoluted, [see this stack overflow thread for more info](https://stackoverflow.com/questions/22944631/how-to-get-the-ip-address-of-the-docker-host-from-inside-a-docker-container)

+You can also run the container with `--net=host`, which will mean the container runs inside your hosts network interface and does not have a separate IP.

 ## Building yourself

 Requires jdk+